microsoft/BuildTourHack/stories/2/211_Centennial.md

 ![Configuration Manager Deploy](images/211-configuration-manager-deploy.png)

 * Right-click on the Microsoft.Knowzy.UWP project and select **Deploy** from the menu.
+You will most likely get the following error:

 ```console
 1>------ Build started: Project: Microsoft.Knowzy.UWP, Configuration: Debug x86 ------